25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 1. When appropriate, training shall be provided to enable University personnel to increase their skill levels for more responsible positions.
 The University shall develop formal training programs to aid in the advancement of personnel.

-2. The University shall consider the degree to which on-the-job training can be administered to minorities and women in job categories wherein they are under-utilized, and where feasible, shall institute such training as a means of providing a greater opportunity for advancement.
+2. The University shall consider the degree to which on-the-job training can be administered to individuals of color and women in job categories wherein they are under-utilized, and where feasible, shall institute such training as a means of providing a greater opportunity for advancement.

 1. Official equal opportunity signs shall be posted at appropriate places on campus and will be kept current.